-On the east side of the Square near the intersection of Sun Court and Moon Streets and the former Seamen’s Bethel (now Sacred Heart Church) is the fourth sculpture.
+On the east side of the Square near the intersection of Sun Court Street and Moon Street and the former Seamen’s Bethel (now Sacred Heart Church) is the fourth sculpture.
 The site is also in front of the former location of the Second Church of Boston where the 17th Century amateur astronomer Reverend Increase Mather was based.
-The Interactive Marine Instrument is primarily derived from nautical navigation instruments.
-The sculpture offers imaginary views rather than the more representational views of the map and the relief as a complex viewing and navigation instrument with an assemblage of scopes facing in many different directions.
-Each scope aims towards what appear to be abstract patterns within the sculpture, but when the viewer peers through a scope’s aperture a coherent image is revealed.
-The abstract patterns are based on a form of visual distortion called oblique anamorphism.
-An oblique anamorphic image appears correct only when seen from a specific oblique angle, to which the scopes will be appropriately set.
+The Fantastical Historical Nautical Instrument is derived from nautical navigation instruments, and its triangular sextant base echoes the triangle of North Square.
+But whereas a marine sextant is used to measure space, our instrument instead surveys time.